Jan 20, 2016 - Research

 Love and Science

-More generally, the study also highlights the value of large reference datasets like 23andMe’s and the Broad’s, the researchers said.
+The researchers said that, more generally, the study also highlights the value of large reference datasets like 23andMe’s and Broad’s.

-In the profile of the couple that appeared in the New Yorker in 2014, the writer quotes from an email he received from Sonia trying to describe her relationship with Eric.
+In the couple profile that appeared in the New Yorker in 2014, the writer quotes from an email he received from Sonia trying to describe her relationship with Eric.

 “I thought when I married him that I could never love anyone more than I did that day.
 But I was wrong,” she said.
 “We are in a new dimension of partnership now, and I am more in love and, frankly, more in awe of him with every day we spend together.
-His brain is outstandingly powerful and I am seeing things I never would have known he was capable of in any other way.
+His brain is outstandingly powerful, and I see things I would never have known he was capable of in any other way.
 He was meant to do this work, and the world will be better for it.”

 Related Stories